 This Associate in Arts degree program offers the equivalent of the first two years in a four-year Bachelor of Arts or Bachelor of Science program.
-Upon completion of one of this program, students have an academic background sufficient to transfer into a baccalaureate degree program.
+Upon completion, students have an academic background sufficient to transfer into a baccalaureate degree program.
 The program also provides a foundation for the acquisition of skills and abilities essential for jobs requiring a broader base of arts and sciences.